Welcome

 This gives a first impression of the size of the loco.

 Making the outer wrapper and the firebox wrapper; starting with cutting the sheet material.
-I can not cut 3mm thick copper with my guillotine sheer, so I used a large hand saw and some elbow grease.
+I can not cut 3mm thick copper with my guillotine shear, so I used a large hand saw and some elbow grease.

 Making a straight reference edge on the milling machine.